Some Questions and Answers

 What Age to Begin?

-4 year olds who demonstrate that maturity to pay attention during the class and follow instructions well.
+5 year olds who demonstrate the maturity to pay attention during the class and follow instructions well.
 It has less to do with physical ability and age then it does with the willingness to try hard and be respectful.

 We expect all students to: